Read More

 When considering food limitations in each case, braces are unfortunately much more constraining.
 This is because certain foods can get caught in the wire and brackets.
 Invisalign® can be removed when you’re eating, but in turn can become stained by highly pigmented drinks like wine or coffee if the patient isn’t careful.

 All in all, your choice is your own and we wish you luck with it!
-We hope that the above points have been informative, but if you have any more questions we’d be happy to answer them in person at our Wellington branch, or over the phone.
+We hope that the above points have been informative, but if you have any more questions we’d be happy to answer them in person at our Wellington, Lower Hutt or Upper Hutt branches, or over the phone.
 Keep smiling!